A Fainting Spell After A Flu Shot Leads To $4,692 ER Visit

 John Hennessy, chief business development officer for WellRithms, a consulting firm that reviews bills for large employers, said the hospital charges are significantly higher than what Medicare pays in the Charlotte area, but those are the prices Gleason's insurer has negotiated.
 "Seeing billed charges well in excess of what Medicare pays is nothing unusual," Hennessy said.

-He said the insurer likely agreed to the higher charges to make sure it had the large hospital system in its network.
+He said the insurer most likely agreed to the higher charges to make sure it had the large hospital system in its network.
 Atrium is the biggest health system in North Carolina.

 He said the coding "makes sense" because it meets the guidelines — even if that meant a nearly $4,000 bill for Gleason.